Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 ### Always Fall Through to the Newest Case

-Conditionals should be constructed so that the default is the newest OS version or hardware type.
+Conditionals should be constructed so that the default is the newest OS version.
 When using an `if` statement, test for older versions, and then let the `else` statement hold the latest and greatest.
 This makes it more likely that the Cask will work without alteration when a new OS is released.
 Example (from [coconutbattery.rb](https://github.com/caskroom/homebrew-cask/blob/2c801af44be29fff7f3cb2996455fce5dd95d1cc/Casks/coconutbattery.rb)):

 ```ruby
 if MacOS.version <= :tiger